"Self-care is not selfish. You cannot serve from an empty vessel."

 Self-Care

-Taking care of yourself is not selfish.
+Taking care of ourselves is not selfish.
 It is the baseline.
 The Mature Lover looks after his body, his emotions, and his inner life with the same attention he would give someone he loves.
 When he takes care of himself first, he has something left to offer the people around him instead of running on fumes.

 The Addict neglects self-care, burning himself out through excess and compulsive giving.
 The Hermit martyrs himself for others and resents it, believing self-denial makes him noble.
-The Mature Lover cares for himself wisely, understanding that neglect serves no one.
+The Mature Lover cares for himself wisely, knowing that neglect serves no one.

 Self-care includes:

-Physical care: The Lover tends his body—sleep, nutrition, exercise, medical care.
+Physical care: The Lover tends his body: sleep, nutrition, exercise, medical care.
 The body is the foundation of everything else he offers the world.

 Pleasure: The Lover lets good things into his life.
 Beauty, play, physical enjoyment, laughter.
 These are not extras.
 They keep a man from drying out.